julfes/IBM-Data-Science-Capstone/README.md

 # IBM-Data-Science-Capstone
-Repository for IBM Data Science Course
+Repository for the IBM Data Science Specialisation on Coursera.
+For the general public probably the only work of interest here is probably the "Bakeries_in_Vienna.ipynb" notebook.